sand47/DRLND-Collaboration-Competion/Report.md

 ## DRL - DDPG Algorithm - Reacher Continuous Control

 ### Model Architecture
-This project utilised the MADDPG (Deep Deterministic Policy Gradient) architecture outlined in the
+This project utilised the MADDPG (Deep Deterministic Policy Gradient) architecture outlined below.

 ## State and Action Spaces
 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.